cncf/wg-serverless/workflow/spec/spec.md

 #### Restricting Transitions based on state output

-In addition to specifying the "nextState" property a transition also defines a "condition" which must evaluate to true for the transition to happen.
+In addition to specifying the "nextState" property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
 Having this data-based restriction capabilities can help stop transitions within workflow execution that can have serious and harmful business impacts.

 State Transitions have access to the states data output.
-Conditions can define an expression against the states output data to make sure that this transition only happens if the expression evaluates to true.
+Expressions are evaluated against the states output data to make sure that this transition only happens if the expression evaluates to true.

 Here is an example of a restricted transition which only allows transition to the "highRiskState" if the